sinonjs/sinon/docs/release-source/release/fake-timers.md

 Causes all timers scheduled within the affected time range to be called. `time` may be the number of milliseconds to advance the clock by or a human-readable string.
 Valid string formats are "08" for eight seconds, "01:00" for one minute and "02:34:10" for two hours, 34 minutes and ten seconds.

-`time` may be negative, which causes the clock to change but won't fire any callbacks.

 The `tickAsync()` will also break the event loop, allowing any scheduled promise callbacks to execute _before_ running the timers.

 #### `clock.next();` / `await clock.nextAsync()`